 This program will have to display a large number of Java 2D Shapes.
 I'm want to make the rendering process as quick and efficient as possible.
 I had a couple of questions about how I can do this.
-I will ask the first in this thread:
+I will ask the second question in this thread:

-Is this method possible?
+Is this method of partial rendering possible?
 Any ideas or suggestions on how I can learn the techniques I need to implement it?